 What is to be done can only be done together.
 Indeed, it is high time to create the next society, the right moment to realize what might be termed Earth socialism.
 Nothing should deter us from uniting our struggles for an ecological society.
 For as long as life on Earth is conditioned by a life-destroying system, we have nothing to lose but worsening conditions and a disastrous future.
 What unites us is the prospect of replacing an irrational and undemocratic system with something radically better.
-Instead of ignoring or trying to escape the planetary crisis, we have good reason to translate our anger and frustration into collective action, a human responsibility to bring about the much needed changes.
-No matter what awaits us, it is time to act as if it was possible to solve the crisis, possible to create social systems that allow us to live well within the planetary boundaries – needless to say, not without redefining what it means to live well, not without questioning what is given.
+Instead of ignoring or trying to escape the planetary crisis, we have good reason to translate our anger and frustration into collective action, a human responsibility to bring about radical changes.
+No matter what awaits us, it is time to act as if it was possible to solve the ecological crisis, possible to create social systems that allow us to live well within the planetary boundaries – needless to say, not without redefining what it means to live well, not without questioning what is given.
 The transformation to a democratically governed and ecologically literate society requires nothing less than a global revolution, and it is time to seize the moment.

 From a survival perspective, it is obvious that we need new, decommodified social and ecological relations, manifested through new forms of democracy and creativity, but also through a scientifically based and democratically controlled system for the preservation of our only planet, designed by the people and justified as a collective effort to put an end to the state-sanctioned, corporate-led crimes against the biosphere.
 At the local level, the root level of social and ecological reproduction, we need to adopt a variety of practices that contribute to the health of the planet and its species.